Cell Ranger7.1, printed on 12/02/2023

 The plasma cell enriched sample is from a tumor, and in addition to having many plasma cells, may have a significant fraction of dying cells.

 Some samples do not saturate at the recommended sequencing depth.
 The most common cause is extreme variation in expression levels between cells in a sample.
-Cells with high mRNA expression soak up most of the sequencing resources, leaving little for the low expression cells.
+Cells with high mRNA expression use most of the sequencing resources, leaving little for the low expression cells.
 For example:

 Samples for which overall expression levels are very low may also require greater sequencing depth to approach saturation.

 However, saturation may not be needed to achieve experimental goals.
 For example, obtaining data from many dying cells may or may not be useful.

 Sequence at lower depth if large savings on sequencing cost are more important than modest increases to yield.

 Reads from a library that was sequenced across multiple flow cells can be pooled.
 Follow the steps in Specifying Input FASTQs to combine them in a single cellranger vdj run.

 10x Genomics also supports a 150 x 150 configuration: